 Blazing a path to broaden the appeal of electric vehicles (EVs), the DOE’s Office of Energy Efficiency and Renewable Energy has awarded $5 million in funding for a four-year project focused on smart charging programs for electric vehicle charging.
 Exelon Corporation leads the project along with Argonne and other partners.
 Scientists will test a set of smart charging programs, devices and approaches, quantifying the potential benefits to EV owners and Maryland grid operators.

-“Our projects focus on transportation electrification and electric vehicle charging in a broad, multidisciplinary way,” said Yan (Joann) Zhou, principal analyst and group leader of Vehicle and Energy Technology & Mobility Analysis in Argonne’s Energy Systems division.
+“Our projects focus on transportation electrification and electric vehicle charging in a broad, multidisciplinary way,” said Yan (Joann) Zhou, principal analyst and group leader of Vehicle and Energy Technology & Mobility Analysis in Argonne’s Energy Systems and Infrastructure Analysis division.
 Researchers will use an Argonne-Exelon copyrighted software tool, Agent-based Transportation Analysis Model (ATEAM), to examine potential smart charger locations and study how smart charging management can aid both EV adoption and charging deployment.

 Since most charging stations currently lack networks that directly communicate between the vehicle and utility, researchers will install 400 Argonne-developed Smart Charge Adapters (a 2017 finalist for an R&D 100 Award) at locations to be determined by their infrastructure modeling.
 Researchers will also use vehicle telematics and an established network provider to offer smart charge management programs to thousands of customers across several customer classes.